-In addition to the Title IX Coordinator and Assistant Title IX Coordinator(s), the Title IX staff may include Investigators, Decisionmakers, Supportive Measures Reviewers, Advisors, and Informal Resolution Facilitators who have roles in the formal grievance process, which are detailed in these Procedures.
+In addition to the Title IX Coordinator and Assistant Title IX Coordinator(s), the Title IX staff may include Investigators, Decisionmakers, Appellate Decisionmakers, Supportive Measure Reviewers, Advisors, if applicable, and Informal Resolution Facilitators who have roles in the formal grievance process, which are detailed in this Procedure.

-The Title IX Coordinator, Assistant Title IX Coordinator(s), Investigators, Decisionmakers, Appellate Decisionmakers, Supportive Measures Reviewers, Advisors, if applicable, and Informal Resolution Facilitators will receive annual training in compliance with Title IX.
+The Title IX Coordinator, Assistant Title IX Coordinator(s), Investigators, Decisionmakers, Appellate Decisionmakers, Supportive Measure Reviewers, Advisors, if applicable, and Informal Resolution Facilitators will receive annual training in compliance with Title IX.
 All administrators in these roles will not rely on sex stereotypes and will provide impartial investigations and adjudications of complaints of sex-based harassment.
 All materials used to train these administrators will be available upon request for inspection by members of the public in accordance with Title IX regulations.